What are the expected short and long-term outcomes for patients with Hemolytic Uremic Syndrome?

-The natural history (or, clinical course) of hemolytic uremic syndrome (HUS) improved remarkably with the advent of dialysis and intensive care facilities for children.
-In the 1950s, there was a forty-percent death rate with HUS; however, now, in developed countries, only 3% to 5% die as a result of HUS.
+The natural history (clinical course) of HUS has improved remarkably with the advent of dialysis and intensive care facilities for children.
+In the 1950s, there was a 40% death rate with HUS; now, in developed countries, the mortality rate is 2-4%.

-Patients today rarely die directly from the acute renal failure.
-When death occurs, it is almost due to our inability to prevent, recognize, and effectively treat life-threatening extra renal organ injury.
-Although brain damage is the most common cause of death, severe multi-organ damage (renal cortical necrosis, bowel necrosis and stroke) is common in fatal cases.
+Patients today very rarely die directly from the acute renal failure associated with HUS.
+When death occurs, it is almost always related to an inability to prevent, recognize, and effectively treat life-threatening extra-renal organ involvement.
+Although brain injury is the most common cause of death from HUS, severe multi-organ damage (renal cortical necrosis, bowel necrosis, and stroke) is a common postmortem finding at autopsy.

-Although those surviving HUS usually escape immediate serious complications (sequelae), about three-to-five percent are left with long-term damage to organs other than the kidneys, especially to the pancreas or brain.
-An equal number are left with severe kidney damage and, thus, require chronic dialysis and kidney transplant, either from the start or after only a few years.
+Although those surviving HUS usually escape immediate serious complications, about 3-5% are left with long-term damage to organs other than the kidneys, especially to the pancreas or brain.
+An equal number are left with severe kidney damage and, thus, require chronic dialysis and kidney transplant within a few years.